- Rev Horror

 I have no idea what I'm doing here, nor does anyone involved in the making of this movie or the viewers at home.

 Bottom Line: Save the trouble, just watch the first two installments again.
 Not worth watching, even for free.
-If you're tied to a couch, and the only option for entertainment is this movie, take a nap instead.
-3 out of 10 stars (only because of the magician and parallel dimension shorts, because they weren't absolutely godawful.)
+If you're tied to a couch, and the only option for entertainment is this movie, give up and take a nap instead.
+Your kidnappers will never know, and at least you'll be well-rested when they inevitably kill you.